Stand up, don't stand by.

 “I take pride in helping others, pride in getting people home safe, and knowing I am making a difference in my community.”- Ben, Uber Driver-Partner Since May 2015

-If someone is too drunk to make it home #DontStandBy
+If someone is too intoxicated and alone #DontStandBy

 If your passenger’s company is suspicious #DontStandBy

-If you think your passenger may be in distress with a person they are riding with, be careful how you choose to intervene as it could risk your own safety.
-Try creating a distraction by sparking up a random conversation or asking if the person in distress needs assistance contacting a friend.
-Once you end the trip, if you feel the passenger may be in danger, don’t hesitate to call 911 or local authorities when in a safe place.
+If you think a passenger may be in distress with another rider, be careful how you choose to intervene as it could risk your own safety.
+You can try creating a distraction by sparking up a random conversation or asking the passenger you are concerned about if they would like you to contact a friend.
+If you feel someone is in immediate danger, alert 911 or local authorities when in a safe place.
+If you want to report an incident, visit help.uber.com or contact them through the app.

 If your passenger makes you uncomfortable #DontStandBy